mohammadaliawan/launch_school_RB101/lesson_4/collection_basics.md

 #### What is the Structure of Arrays:

-Arrays are: are lists of elements/objects that are ordered by an integer based index.
+Arrays are: lists of elements/objects that are ordered by an integer based index.

 - lists of objects
 - ordered by